kaizhu256/node-jslint-lite/README.md

 /*
 example.js

-this script will run a web demo of jslint-lite
+this script will run a web-demo of jslint-lite

 instruction
     1. save this script as example.js
     2. run the shell command:
         $ npm install jslint-lite && PORT=8081 node example.js
-    3. open a browser to http://127.0.0.1:8081 and play with the web demo
+    3. open a browser to http://127.0.0.1:8081 and play with the web-demo
     4. edit this script to suit your needs
 */